AbeneilMagpantay/ChickThisOut_FBAutomation/README.md

 A serverless automated responder for the ChickThisOut Facebook page.
 It handles comments and Messenger inquiries using Facebook Webhooks and Google Gemini AI.

-Deployed on Vercel (free tier) for 24/7 availability without server costs.

 ## Overview

 - **Real-time responses**: Uses webhooks to reply instantly to comments and messages.